Anthony Green (musician): Saosin

 The original lineup of Saosin consisted of Anthony Green (vocals), Beau Burchell (guitar), Justin Shekoski (guitar), Zach Kennedy (bass) and Pat Magrath (drums).
 Their first album, an EP, consisting of 5 songs, was recorded in February and March 2003.
 Magrath was a studio musician hired to play drums on the album.
 The drum parts were written largely by Burchell with Alex Rodriguez in mind.
 Rodriguez was to assume the role of drummer, but he had obligations playing drums for the band Open Hand at the time.
 Chris Warner filled in on drums during early rehearsals.
-Kennedy quit the band due to personal reasons.
+Kennedy quit the band for personal reasons.
 Chris Sorenson took the spot as bassist.
 Before they began playing shows, Danny King replaced Warner as drummer.
 After only a handful of shows, Rodriguez finally took over as Saosin's permanent drummer.

 The band released the EP Translating the Name on June 17, 2003.
 It was an immediate underground success and was immensely popular on online forums and music sites.
 Preorders of the album came with a bonus CD containing two acoustic versions of songs from the EP.
 Translating The Name (2003) has sold an estimated 62,000 copies as of 2008.
-Green quit Saosin in mid-February 2004.
+Green quit Saosin in mid-February 2004, and he was later replaced by Cove Reber.

-It was announced on February 20, 2014, that Anthony Green would be reuniting with his former band Saosin for the Skate and Surf festival on May 17, 2014.
+Following Cove Reber's departure, the band announced on February 20, 2014, that Anthony Green would be reuniting with his former band Saosin for the Skate and Surf festival on May 17, 2014.
 More shows were quickly booked for May, June and September totaling eight reunion shows during 2014.
-Anthony Green has hinted at the possibility of recording new material with Saosin after the most of the tour cycle for Circa Survive's fifth album, Descensus has completed.
-Saosin has announced that they will be playing some shows in California and Texas in January 2015.
+Anthony Green has hinted at the possibility of recording new material with Saosin after most of the tour cycle for Circa Survive's fifth album, Descensus had completed.
+Saosin announced that they would be playing some shows in California and Texas in January 2015.
 The band released a new single "Silver String" on March 16, 2016, while on tour.

 Shortly after the release of "Silver String", it was announced that Green decided to ultimately stay with Saosin, while still maintaining his role as lead vocals for Circa Survive and as a solo artist.
 The band released their first LP since 2009, "Along the Shadow" in May 2016 through Epitaph Records.
 It peaked at #45 on the Billboard 100 chart.